 We also spent further time to think about the interaction between users and our installation.
-Because we wanted to focus on the organic movement of the installation, we were thinking about different scenarios how someone could interact with the wall or what would happen when someone is passing by the wall.
-When nobody is near the wall it would still breath quietly and regularly.
+Because we wanted to focus on the organic movement of the installation, we were thinking about different scenarios of how someone could interact with the wall or what would happen when someone is passing by the wall.
+When nobody is near the wall, it would take still breath quietly and regularly.

 We intended to inflate different actuators and release the air instantly via slow leaks.
 This generates a breathing pattern.
-If somebody steps in and interacts with the installation, we wanted to have our structure stop breathing in the first point.
+If somebody steps in and interacts with the installation, we wanted to have our structure stop breathing at the first point.
 As if the structure was shy and keeping its breath while waiting to see what happens.
-If the user approaches and finally touches the installation the structure may get accustomed and starts to breath again.
-This time in a more controlled way, for example only where the user is touching the structure.
+If the user approaches and finally touches the installation, the structure may get accustomed and starts to breathe again.
+This time in a more controlled way, for example, only where the user is touching the structure.

-We used four molds to pour the silicone and several people worked on them simultaneously.
+We used four moulds to pour the silicone, and several people worked on them simultaneously.
 A difficulty remains in disassembling the molds without ripping off the silicone lobes.
-We produces as many elements as possible in the short remaining time.
+We produce as many elements as possible in the short remaining time.

 The last task was to compile all elements to one surface.
-For this, we used a flexible metal fabric, cut small holes for the tubes and sticked them to the surface with silicone.
+For this, we used a flexible metal fabric, cut small holes for the tubes and stuck them to the surface with silicone.

 The installation is controlled by an Arduino board with an array of pumps and a self-running deflation system out of shrink tubings.
 Three motion sensors also detect movements of people passing by and react with inflating and deflating parts of the wall.